qsig-a/atlantis-extended/README.md

 # atlantis-extended
-Small repo for extending the tools in the atlantis image
+Small repo for extending the tools in the atlantis Dockerfile